 - The Auschwitz Escape by Joel C Rosenberg

 For similar WWII stories and/or further research:

 - 18 Righteous Holocaust Rescuers: Their Movies & Memoirs

 - List of Holocaust Books for Grades 4-9 (Rated and reviewed)

 “Nobody asked who was Jewish and who was not.
 Nobody asked where you were from.
 Nobody asked who your father was or if you could pay.
 They just accepted each of us, taking us in with warmth, sheltering children, often without their parents—children who cried in the night from nightmares.”

-—Elizabeth Koenig-Kaufman, a former child refugee in Le ChambonDisclaimer: I make a small commission from some of the links on this site.
-It allows me to keep the site up and the content free.
+—Elizabeth Koenig-Kaufman, a former child refugee in Le ChambonDisclaimer: Some of the following links are affiliate links.
+I make a small commission from some of the links on this site.
 You can read my full disclosure here.